MichaelSoegaard/Flight_delay/README.md

  - Dimensionality reduction by using SVD due to very large and sparse dataset.
  - Cross validated gridsearch over SVD components as well as model hyperparameters.

-There is an imbalance between the two target classes, but as long as we sue a metric such as ROC AUC it shouldnt be a problem.
+There is an imbalance between the two target classes which indicates wheter the flight was dleayed more than 15 min. or not.
+But as long as we sue a metric such as ROC AUC it shouldnt be a problem.
+True: Flight delayed > 15 min
 ![enter image description here](/img/imbalance.png)

 ### Data analysis